 Have I not reached the end of this bridge yet?
 It’s so long and long and far and far.

 There’s someone sitting, propped up against their car and feeding the birds.
-How they squabble and fight.
+How seagulls squabble and fight.
 I wouldn’t put up with them getting that close, jumping on me and flapping around.
 He sits so still despite one on his head, pecking at him.
 Some people are weird.

 Coconuts.
 Oh, coconuts.
 I want a whole stall of them.
 I’d buy the lot.
 Smash the shells and suck all the milk out, crunch the flesh which gets stuck in your teeth.
 That’s why we have fingernails.